Dismiss Modal

 Choose a preferred language

 Based on the exam and any tests that were done today, the exact cause of your child’s symptoms is not certain.
 Your child's condition does not seem serious, but the signs of a serious problem may take more time to appear.
-That's why it's important for you to watch for any new symptoms or if your child’s condition gets worse.
-A repeat physical exam or additional testing at a later time may uncover a cause for your child's symptoms that is not evident today.
-Follow up with your child's healthcare provider or a specialist as directed today.
+That's why it's important for you to watch for any new symptoms, or if your child’s condition gets worse.
+A repeat physical exam or more testing at a later time may reveal a cause for your child's symptoms that is not clear today.
+Follow up with your child's doctor or a specialist as directed today.

 Home care